Is Chapter 13 Bankruptcy My Best Option?

 …you have a steady income but you are confronted with an imminent foreclosure or repossession.
 Also, if you earn too much money to qualify for Chapter 7 Bankruptcy but the total of your unsecured debt is so great you can’t possibly pay it off within the next 5 years.

-…3 to 5 years is a long time to be bound to a repayment plan and more than half of debtors who file for Chapter 13 Bankruptcy fail to complete their plans.
+…3 to 5 years is a long time to be bound to a repayment plan and many of the debtors who file for Chapter 13 Bankruptcy fail to complete their bankruptcy payment plans.
 Filing for bankruptcy has a negative impact on your credit score.
 Further, you surrender a great deal of control over your own finances to the Court while you are in an active Chapter 13 Bankruptcy.